 The winery is located at about 1500 feet in elevation and this area is far enough to the south that it still receives the moderating influences from the San Pablo Bay.
 As a result the growing season is usually a long one.
 Because of their location the vine growth is generally behind the valley floor; this can be a good thing especially during late season rains when their vines have not yet gone into flower.

-Kenzo Estate is the brainchild of Mr. Kenzo Tsujimoto – businessman and CEO of the Japanese video-game publisher Capcom Co. (this company is most known for creating games such as Resident Evil and early arcade games).
+Kenzo Estate is the brainchild of Mr. Kenzo Tsujimoto – businessman, CEO and founder of the Japanese video-game publisher Capcom Co. (this company is most known for creating games such as Resident Evil and early arcade games).
+He founded the company in Osaka in 1983 and then two years later opened a subsidiary of the company in California’s Silicon Valley.
 Mr. Tsujimoto’s model for the winery experience is refreshing; showcase luxury wines and luxury experiences in a welcoming setting at affordable prices.
 Word has gotten out; despite recently opening there were already a number of people enjoying the various tastings.

 Mr. Tsujimoto has traveled the world and has enjoyed wine for many years.
 He visited Napa numerous times before acquiring this piece of property in 1990.
 Prior to his ownership the land served as an equestrian center and incidentally in 1984 the Olympic US Polo team trained here.
 The property was originally planted to vines in 1998 and the first vintage was released in 2005.

-With 4000 hillside acres you won’t see vines planted on the entire property.
-Only 70 acres are currently planted at the time of this review with another 30 acres being developed later in the year.
-Flat land is at a premium here – the terrain is mostly rolling hillsides with lots of native vegetation.
+With nearly 4000 hillside acres you won’t see vines planted on the entire property.
+Only 145 acres are currently planted at the time of this review (about 4% of the entire estate).
+Flat land is at a premium here – the terrain is mostly rolling hillsides with lots of native vegetation with the winery located at an elevation of 1,550 feet.
 Due to the elevation and deep aquifers wells had to be drilled down over 700 feet!

-Kenzo employs both a dream team in the winery and vineyard – Heidi Peterson Barrett is the winemaker and David Abreu is the vineyard manager.
+Kenzo employs both a dream team in the winery and vineyard – Heidi Peterson Barrett is the winemaker (she commutes here sometimes in her helicopter) David Abreu is the vineyard architect and manager.

 A 20,000 foot cave has been built into the hillside – its been designed with the wine making team in mind and is extremely functional from the wide tunnels to having all the extra square footage so barrels can line the walls without having to be stacked on top of each other.